Heavy-Vehicle-Networking-At-U-Tulsa/CyTeX-Learning-Program/Lab_ideas.md

 # Encryption
 * Obfuscation - plot different sudo random generators
+* _John, I will let you write these as you have more experience than Me, Hayden, in these areas_
 ### Hashing
 * powershell comparing hash files- what are they
 * Power of hash- Windows password crack